 Speaking of trust, be a real human.
 It sounds easy.
 Suspiciously easy.

-Along with saying ‘Hello [insert personalisation token here, please and thank you]’, you should sign off your emails with a name as well.
-Either choose your CEO or your head of marketing, or similar.
+Along with saying ‘Hello [insert personalisation token here, please and thank you]’, you should also sign off your emails with your name.
+Either choose your CEO, your head of marketing, or someone similar.
 And your ‘send from’ email address shouldn’t be a ‘noreply@company.com’.
 Ew.

 88. Keep it short and to the point